-Dehumidification is provided to reduce the humidity levels inside the container.
+Perishable Dehumidification is provided to reduce the humidity levels inside the container.
 The dehumidification setpoint range is from 50% to 95%.
 Dehumidification is activated when a humidity value is set at Cd33.
 The yellow SUPPLY LED will flash ON and OFF every second to indicate that Dehumidification is active.
-Once Dehumidification is active and the following conditions are satisfied, the controller will activate the heat relay to begin Dehumidification.
+Once Dehumidification is active, the controller will activate the heat relay to begin Dehumidification as long as the following conditions are satisfied:

 - 1. The humidity sensor reading is above the humidity setpoint (Cd33). - 2.
-The unit is in Perishable Steady State and supply air temperature is less than 0.25°C (0.45°F) above setpoint. - 3.
+The unit is in Perishable Steady State Mode and supply air temperature is less than 0.25°C (0.45°F) above setpoint. - 3.
 The heater debounce timer (three minutes) has timed out. - 4.
-Heater Termination Thermostat (HTT) is closed.
+The heater termination thermostat (HTT) is closed.

 If the above conditions are true for at least one hour, the evaporator fans will switch from high speed to low speed.
-Evaporator fan speed will then switch every hour, as long as the four conditions are met.
-See Bulb mode, Section 4.3.9, for different evaporator fan speed options.
+Evaporator fan speed will then switch every hour, as long as the four conditions are met (see Bulb mode, Section 4.3.9 for different evaporator fan speed options).